What is formaldehyde?

 Cabinetry and some floor and wall materials are often made from such products.
 Formaldehyde is also used in fabrics to impart wrinkle resistance or to fix colour, and in some consumer products it is used as a hardening agent or preservative.

 Also, formaldehyde is a by-product of combustion processes, such as wood burning, gas appliance use, and cigarette smoking.
-Formaldehyde is usually present at lower (but not necessarily healthful) levels in outdoor air; it is emitted in car exhaust and from some industrial sources, and is also created from chemical reactions in the air among combustion pollutants, such as those in automobile exhaust.
+Formaldehyde is usually present at lower (but not necessarily healthy) levels in outdoor air; it is emitted in car exhaust and from some industrial sources, and is also created from chemical reactions in the atmosphere among combustion pollutants, such as those in automobile exhaust.

 Do I have formaldehyde in my home?